jiangyigithub/my_offer/longman3000/vlog/27prefer.md

 The idea that there is life on other planets is the central premise of novel.

 **preparation**
+`/ˌprepə/`
+Plans for the new school are now in preparation.

 **preserve**
+`/prɪ/`
+we must encourage the planting of new trees and preserve our existing woodlands.

 **president**
+`/ˈpre/`
+the president of France

 **press**
+`/pre/`
+To judge from the press, the concert was a great success.

 **pressure**
+I feel I'm not able to cope well with the pressures of life.

 **presumably**
+`/prɪ/` `/bli//`
+It's raining, which presumably means that your football match will be cancelled.

 ## 2
 **presume**